w3c/png/Third_Edition_Explainer.md

-For example, content transmitted in the BT.2100 PQ colorspace, which has a theoretical peak luminance of 10,000 cd/m², if often mastered on a display whose color primaries are similar to Display P3, with a maximum peak luminance of 2,000 cd/m² and a minimum black luminance of 0.02 cd/m.
+For example, content transmitted in the BT.2100 PQ colorspace, which has a theoretical peak luminance of 10,000 cd/m², is often mastered on a display whose color primaries are similar to Display P3, with a maximum peak luminance of 2,000 cd/m² and a minimum black luminance of 0.02 cd/m.